-You will find that Baja California Sur is warmer than its northern neighbour.
-It is one of the warmest regions in Mexico where you can enjoy good weather and sun all year round.
+You will find that Baja California Sur is warmer than its northern neighbor.
+It is one of the warmest regions in Mexico, where you can enjoy good weather and sun all year round.

 Is Baja California Sur a Good place to live?

 Baja California Sur is definitely a great place to live.
-It offers various opportunities for recreation and pleasure: pristine beaches. deep-sea fishing, snorkelling, and any other related to the sea.
+It offers various opportunities for recreation and pleasure: pristine beaches, deep-sea fishing, snorkeling, and any other related to the sea.